 Brookfield Zoo Lights

-The zoo Holiday Magic event is a great excuse to get yourself out of the house on cooler days in December.
+The zoo’s Holiday Magic event is a great excuse to get yourself out of the house on cooler days in December.
 Come see the zoo all lit up in lights and check out kid’s entertainers preform and have a hot chocolate.
+Head over before it’s dark to visit the animals and then stroll the lanes looking at lights.

-I hope these tips will help you have a great family day at the Brookfield Zoo.
+You should now be ready for your visit with Brookfield Zoo hours, parking, maps, membership and the best exhibits.
+I hope these tips will help you have a great family day out at the Brookfield Zoo.
 Do you have any great tips to add?
 Please leave in the comments so we all can learn.
+I love to hear from my readers.

 If you enjoyed this article, check out my other travel tips.